-"Anyone who thinks that the climbing of Denali is a picnic is badly mistaken."-- Hudson Stuck
+"Anyone who thinks that the climbing of Denali is a picnic is badly mistaken." -- Hudson Stuck

-On June 7, 1913, four men stood on the top of Mount McKinley, or Denali as it was called by the native Koyukon Athabaskans, for the first time.
+, four men stood on the top of Mount McKinley, or Denali as it was called by the native Koyukon Athabaskans, for the first time.
 By achieving the summit of the highest peak in North America, Walter Harper, Harry Karstens, Hudson Stuck and Robert Tatum made history.
 One of the party, Harry Karstens, would continue to have an association with the mountain and the land around it by becoming the first superintendent of the fledgling Mount McKinley National Park, which would be renamed Denali National Park and Preserve in 1980.

 This is a composite image showing both the front and back sides of a historic thermometer that Hudson Stuck used to record weather data during the 1913 climb of Mount McKinley.
 It was recovered near the summit decades later by a later expedition.